Health Education Volunteer

 There are no pre-requisite language requirements for this position.

-The climate in Moldova has four distinct seasons.
+Climate: The climate in Moldova has four distinct seasons.
 Winter lasts from November to March, is usually quite cold, and characterized by heavy snowfalls.
 High temperatures during the summer (sometimes above 90 degrees Fahrenheit) can also be challenging, given the lack of air conditioning in most buildings.

 Serving in Moldova